-A few ceremonial turns of dirt marked the start of the $650 million Caesars Virginia Casino project in Danville.
+A few ceremonial turns of dirt marked the start of the $650 million Caesars Danville Casino project.

 The inland casino is going up less than an hour away from Greensboro, NC.
 Danville is home to about 43,000 residents in southern Virginia.

 While dignitaries gripped golden shovel handles on Thursday, slot machine levers won’t be pulled in Danville anytime soon.
 Caesars Entertainment and the Eastern Band of Cherokee Indians are working together on the project.
-They won’t have the casino resort fully ready until late 2024.
+They won’t have the latest of the Virginia casinos fully ready until late 2024.

 “We are excited to build a world-class Caesars resort in Danville with the Eastern Band of Cherokee Indians, a valued partner of Caesars Entertainment for more than 20 years,” Caesars Entertainment President and CEO Anthony Carano said in a press release.